Obtaining an F-1 Visa

 Students with an Active SEVIS Record/I-20 with another U.S. Institution

 First, contact your current institution to transfer your SEVIS record/I-20 to SAIC.
 Once your current insitution has released your SEVIS record, SAIC will issue you a transfer-in I-20.
 As a SEVIS transfer in student from another U.S. institution, you are exempt from having to pay the SEVIS I-901 fee.
 Once you receive your transfer-in I-20 from SAIC, make an appointment at the nearest U.S. Consulate or Embassy if your current visa will be expired at the time you reenter the U.S. If you are currently in the U.S. and do not plan to travel, you do not need to apply for a new F-1 visa.

 The Visa Interview

 A personal interview with a consular officer is normally required and can last, on average, about three minutes.
 It is important that you provide proof of permanent residence and strong ties to your home country.
-Evidence of a family business, family property, membership in a professional organization, or long-term employment that you expect to return to in your home country may all be presented during the interview.
+Examples of evidence include a family business, family property, membership in a professional organization, or long-term employment that you expect to return to in your home country and may all be presented during the interview.